abdeoliveira/timepatrol/README.md

 1. Boot using a live media
 2. Chroot into your (broken) system
 3. Mount all partitions (eg. `mount -a`)
 4. Reinstall your boot loader.
 Alterativelly, you can try to downgrade the kernel.
-If you are on Arch, try this second rout since `pacman` is very good on setting things up.
+If you are on Arch, try this second route since `pacman` is very good on setting things up.
 5. Exit chroot.
 Reboot.